EENCloud/api-docs/source/includes/_api_asset.md

 ### HTTP Request

 `GET https://login.eagleeyenetworks.com/api/v2/media/{camera_id}/Snapshot?timestamp={timestamp}`
+<br> Get the image at, or closest image before, the specified timestamp.
+Used with `'timestamp=now'`, will use the current GMT time
+for the timestamp.

 Parameter           | Data Type    | Description    | Is Required
 ---------           | ---------    | -----------    | -----------